devkabir/chat-ui/README.md

 ```

 **Styling Issues:**
-- Ensure Tailwind CSS is properly imported
+- Make sure Tailwind CSS is properly imported
 - Check for conflicting CSS rules
 - Verify build process includes CSS processing

 ### Performance Tips
-- Use streaming mode for better perceived performance
+- Use streaming mode for better user experience
-- Optimize images and assets for faster loading
+- Enable gzip compression on your server
-- Consider enabling gzip compression on your server
+- Monitor bundle size
-- Monitor bundle size and use code splitting if needed
+- Optimize images and assets

 ## 📄 License

 This project is licensed under the **MIT License** - see the [LICENSE](LICENSE) file for details.

-**MIT License Summary:**
+**MIT License allows:**
 - ✅ Commercial use
 - ✅ Modification
 - ✅ Distribution